SharjAhmed/battleships/README.md

 ## Flowchart
 * I designed the basic function of this game in a flowchart in [Lucidchart](https://www.lucidchart.com/pages/examples/flowchart-maker).
 * This helped me to plan the logic and structure of the game.
-* The flowchart runs through initial stage of setting up the game, and loops through each guess stage until a win is detected.
+* The flowchart runs through the initial stage of setting up the game and loops through each guess stage until a win is detected.

 ![Flowchart](assets/images/flowchart.png)